blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 For further processing of lasso output, please check [here](https://github.com/blekhmanlab/host_gene_microbiome_interactions/tree/main/lasso).

 Please note that the parameters used in this tutorial are for the demo dataset used here.
-These parameters might need to be tweaked for different datasets.
+These parameters might need to be tweaked when working with different datasets.